opentok/opentok-network-test/Android-Sample/README.md

 # NetworkQualityTest

 The `NetworkQualityTest` class is a utility for testing network quality and gathering statistics during video streaming sessions using the OpenTok platform.
-It allows you to monitor various network and media statistics and also get the recommanded resoltion [Handle Callbacks](##Handle Callbacks)
+It allows you to monitor various network and media statistics and also get the recommanded resoltion: - [Handle Callbacks](#handle-callbacks)

 The `MainActivity`class is sample shows how to use this OpenTok Android SDK to determine the appropriate audio and video